 (Close to the Temple of Literature)

-Supporting this store is investing in the livelihood of ethnic minorities.
-The products are well crafted from cotton and linen apparel to lacquerware, bambooware, ceramics and other gift items.
+Supporting this store is investing in the livelihood of ethnic minorities—the well-crafted products from cotton and linen apparel to lacquerware, bamboo ware, ceramics, and other gift items.
 Our grandchildren love the embroidered wallets I bought from this store.
 They love to use these as pencil cases.

-Last time, I bought our neighbour's kids (assorted teens and young adults) some of the leg bracelets.
-The design and colours are unique to Vietnam but these kids love to wear these all the time and ordered more.
+Last time, I bought our neighbor's kids (assorted teens and young adults) some of the leg bracelets.
+The design and colors are unique to Vietnam, but these kids love to wear these all the time and order more.

-For aficionados of home accessories, check out UMA outlets.
+For fans of home accessories, check out UMA outlets.
 UMA is a Swedish manufacturer with several outlets in Hanoi.
-They have beautiful cushions, dining and kitchen items to fill your luggage.
+They have beautiful cushions and dining and kitchen items to fill your luggage.

 More Shopping Tips in Hanoi:

 Other than these, coffee is one of the best Vietnam buys.
 You can try whatever coffee that's unfamiliar to you.
-Many stores that sell these coffee always offer to make you a cup.
+Many stores that sell this coffee always offer to make you a cup.

 These stores are not hard to find as you walk along the streets in the Old Quarter.
-Try the Weasel Coffee and you'll be surprised at how the weasels have added their wonderful enhancement to an otherwise regular coffee.
+Try the Weasel Coffee, and you'll be surprised at how the weasels have added their terrific enhancement to an otherwise regular coffee.

 If tea is your preferred drink, Thai Nguyen Tea is the best in Vietnam.
-My friends in Canada to whom I gifted this tea really enjoyed it.
-The green tea is not bitter at all.
+My friends in Canada to whom I gifted this tea enjoyed it.
+Green tea is not bitter at all.

-Hang Da Gallery Adress: Ngõ Trạm, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam
+Hang Da Market Adress: Ngõ Trạm, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam